-The regulatory approval processes of the FDA and comparable foreign regulatory authorities are lengthy, time-consuming, and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for FX-322, FX-345, or any of our other product candidates, our business will be substantially harmed.
+The regulatory approval processes of the FDA and comparable foreign regulatory authorities are lengthy, time- consuming, and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for FX-322, FX-345, or any of our other product candidates, our business will be substantially harmed.

 The time required to obtain approval by the FDA and comparable foreign regulatory authorities is unpredictable but typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during a product candidate's clinical development and may vary among jurisdictions.
 The approval process may also be delayed by changes in government regulation, the impact of the COVID-19 pandemic, future legislation or administrative action.
-We have not obtained regulatory approval for any product candidate and it is possible that we will never obtain regulatory approval for any product candidates in the United States until we receive approval of an NDA from the FDA.
+We have not obtained regulatory approval for any product candidate and it is possible that we will never obtain regulatory approval for any product candidate.
+We are not permitted to market any of our product candidates in the United States until we receive approval of an NDA from the FDA.